 As you head higher up, though, the vegetation thins out, and the landscape becomes pockmarked with black volcanic rocks as you enter more recent lava flow zones.
 And you can also see just how twisty this road is, as it winds its way up the side of Mount Etna.

 We eventually made it to Crateri Silvestri, and the restaurant and bar where our lunch was scheduled.
-The service was excruciatingly slow, and the main course of veal cutlet was forgettable, but we did receive an excellent bruschetta, and a primi piatti of pasta alla Norma, a simple dish featuring pasta in tomato sauce with sauteed eggplant.
+The service was excruciatingly slow, and the main course of veal cutlet was forgettable.
+But we did receive an excellent bruschetta, and a primi piatti of pasta alla Norma.
+It’s a simple dish featuring pasta in tomato sauce with sauteed eggplant.
 This was really delicious.

 You can see what I mean when I say almost Martian landscape.
 It’s a sea of red pumice with just a few sprigs of grass and flowers coming through.
 To the east, you can see the crazy, serpentine road we drove up to get here.